 Explore History

 Historically, Greenwood Furnace was a booming iron-making town.
-Plenty of remnants of the industry are still easily found wandering around the park.
+Plenty of remnants of the industry are still easily found while wandering around the park.

 In addition to the two iron-making furnaces, there is also a blacksmith shop open during summer weekends for educational programs and displays.